KH Zagłębie Sosnowiec

-KH Zagłębie Sosnowiec is an ice hockey team from Sosnowiec, Poland.
+KH Zagłębie Sosnowiec is a professional ice hockey team from Sosnowiec, Poland.
 They play in the Polska Hokej Liga, the top-level ice hockey league in Poland.

-Sosnowiec was founded in 1937.
+Zagłębie Sosnowiec originated as the ice hockey section of Sosnowieckiego Towarzystwa Sportowego "Unia" which was formed 27 November 1933.
+Zagłębie Sosnowiec was founded in 1937.
 They won five PLH titles in six years from 1980–1985, and one Polish 1.
 Liga title in 2005.